jlevente/MiamiOSM-buildings/Import_Tutorial.md

 Miami-Dade County Building Import Tutorial
 =============

-**This import tutorial is inspired by and largely based on the work of the awesome people behind [LA County imports](https://github.com/osmlab/labuildings/blob/master/IMPORTING.md)**
+**!!
+This import tutorial is inspired by and largely based on the work of the awesome people behind [LA County imports](https://github.com/osmlab/labuildings/blob/master/IMPORTING.md). !!**

 ### About this import